Spcman/stable-diffusion-m1/_posts/2022-11-25-using-dreambooth-on-mac.md

 `--save_sample_prompt="photo of nigel adams spcman" \`

 Run the rest the without changing the code/defaults.
+The training step (starting !accelerate ) will take 30 mins or so.

 ## After running the cells

 At the end of the process navigate to the OUTPUT_DIR in your gdrive and find your checkpoint model.
 This will be approximately 2 GB or more.

-Pictures Generated in DiffusionBee (with custom model) with the prompt: picture of nigel adams spcman as neo from the movie matrix, green digital background, badass
+Pictures below were generated in DiffusionBee (with the custom model option).
+The txt2image prompt I used was: picture of nigel adams spcman as neo from the movie matrix, green digital background, badass

 ![png]({{ site.url }}{{ site.baseurl }}/images/005/nigel_adams_brisbane.png)